benjabenn/523-TeamI-TechTalk/README.md

-Use the virtual environment located within this directory to run the provided scripts.
+Use a virtual environment to run the provided scripts.

 Create a virtual environment with `python -m venv .venv`.